Skip to content

 YAML domain packs & CLI domains / cli

-The base renderers, regex PII detection, entity resolution (pandas fallback), and cleaning memory need none of these.
+The base renderers, regex PII detection, entity resolution (pandas fallback), context policies, and cleaning memory need none of these.

 Experimental / evolving